emerril1/Simidemic-An-Epidemic-Simulator/README.md

 * summary.json – Key statistics and metadata for the entire simulation run.
 * curve.png - Detailed plot curve of each compartmen of the SEIR model.

 These files provide a complete record of the simulation’s behavior and can be used for further analysis or reporting.
+The initial test runs folder in this repository contains examples of test runs that can be used for further testing and as examples.

 # Parameter Explanations